Sumico/ttp/docs/source/TTP_TAGS/Lookups.rst

    * - `name`_
      - name of the lookup table to reference in match variable *lookup* function
    * - `load`_
-     - name of the lookup table to reference in match variable *lookup* function
+     - name of the loader to use to load lookup text
    * - `include`_
-     - Specifies location of the file to load lookup table from
+     - specifies location of the file to load lookup table from
    * - `key`_
      - If csv loader used, *key* specifies column name to use as a key